Jacob Stallings Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.61 team ERA that ranks 24th across all league pitching staffs.
+- The Nationals' 4.64 team ERA ranks 25th among all league pitching staffs.

-- Nationals pitchers combine to surrender 92 total home runs at a clip of 1.4 per game (fifth-most in baseball).
+- The Nationals rank 25th in baseball in home runs surrendered (93 total, 1.3 per game).

-- In his most recent time out on Sunday against the Atlanta Braves, the righty threw five innings, giving up two earned runs while surrendering seven hits.
+- His last time out was on Wednesday against the Houston Astros, when the left-hander tossed five innings, surrendering two earned runs while giving up four hits.

-- In 13 games this season, the 31-year-old has a 4.11 ERA and 7.1 strikeouts per nine innings, while giving up a batting average of .264 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.